SAVprmm/reponews/README.md

     KEY `dates_at` (`created_at`,`deleted_at`) USING BTREE
   ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci ROW_FORMAT=COMPACT;
   ```
-  file with sql dump `\>test_news.sql` with table struct and 25 rows of news with random insert of datetime
+  file with sql dump <a href="https://github.com/SAVprmm/reponews/blob/main/test_news.sql">test_news.sql »</strong></a> with table struct and 25 rows of news with random insert of datetime

 Entity
   ```